domschl/python-mchess/README.md

 ## Acknowledgements

 * Thanks to Millennium GmbH for providing all information necessary for the implementation and for providing a ChessLink sample.
-See [for more information](http://computerchess.de/#ChessLink) on ChessLink.
+See: [for more information](http://computerchess.de/#ChessLink) on ChessLink.